apicco/myscitech.blog/_posts/2023-06-09-Export-images-with-frame-in-Capture-One.markdown

 Should you want to keep the original file, use [convert][convert] instead.
 The commands and the logic of the automation are substantially the same.

-[mogrify][mog] can do much more than add a frame.
+[mogrify][mog] can do much more than adding a frame.
 Unleash your creativity!

 We will use [mogrify][mog] to create a continuous white frame that is 4% of the image's x-side and a white frame to fill the y-axis of landscape images to make them appear square to Instagram.

-First, you need to know where is installed [mogrify][mog] with the command
+First, you need to know where [mogrify][mog] is installed.
+Use the command
 ```
 which mogrify
 ```
-This command should output something like `/opt/homebrew/bin/mogrify` if you installed mogrify with [Homebrew][homebrew].
+This command should output something like `/opt/homebrew/bin/mogrify` (if you installed mogrify with [Homebrew][homebrew]).
 If you installed the [ImageMagick][imagemagick] otherwise, still find the path to its installation.
-You will need this path to call mogrify in the [Automator][automator], otherwise, it might not find it.
+You will need this path to call mogrify in the [Automator][automator], otherwise, Automator might not find it.

 ## Continous frame 4% wide